US stocks gain ground, but still head for weekly losses

 Major indexes are all on track for weekly losses.

 Health care and financial companies were among the biggest gainers.
-UnitedHealth Group rose xx% and Charles Schwab rose 2.6%.
+UnitedHealth Group rose 2% and Charles Schwab rose 2.4%.

 People are also reading…